Holy Family University is now offering two Second Degree BSN Cohort tracks.

 Features of the Program:

-- Exposure to many different hospital systems and clinical placements in Pennsylvania and New Jersey
+- Expose you to many different hospital systems and clinical placements in Pennsylvania and New Jersey

 - Supportive classroom environment